 The structural form of this house evolved from the late 17th Century until 1800.
 Re-used summer beams in the basement are from a First Period structure, and the rear wing has a massive fireplace that may date to the ownership of a house on this lot in 1691 by Nathaniel Treadwell.
 The front east side framing dates to 1711-1726, the rear wing was then built or modified, and the west side is said to have been added in about 1800, giving the house its present Georgian / Federal appearance.

-Tall ceilings, raised-field paneling and feather-edge sheathing found throughout the house are key high-style period features.
+Tall ceilings, raised-field paneling, and feather-edge sheathing found throughout the house are key high-style period features.
 An exceptional hand-turned balustrade exists in the rear hall, similar to the balustrade in the Capt.
 Richard Rogers House on North Main St., built in 1728.

 The John Winthrop Jr. lot

-Mr. Wade was the owner after Winthrop, and sold the same lot with a house to Richard Wells of Salisbury.
+Mr. Wade was the owner after Winthrop and sold the same lot with a house to Richard Wells of Salisbury.
 It was sold to John Johnson, then to William Buckley, Nov.
 24, 1671, who carved out four lots.
 In his deed to Elizabeth Bridgham of Boston, her property is bounded south by the street and “three little parcels on which houses are already built.

-The large main lot was sold by Jonathan Bridgham of Boston to Francis Wainwright, Feb.
+The large main lot was sold by Jonathan Bridgham of Boston to Francis Wainwright, on Feb.
 27, 1671 (Ips.
-Deeds 3: 243) who expanded his property holdings.
-A 36′ stone wall at 62 East St. may be part of the large cellar from the Francis Wainwright house, which Thomas Franklin Waters wrote was still exposed at the beginning of the 20th Century.
+Deeds 3: 243), who expanded his property holdings.
+A 36-foot stone wall at 62 East St. may be part of the large cellar from the Francis Wainwright house, which Thomas Franklin Waters wrote was still exposed at the beginning of the 20th Century.
 Francis Wainwright deeded to his son, John, “as he promised on his marriage with Elizabeth, daughter of Mr. Wm.
 Norton, March 10, 1674-5 “the house said John occupies.”

 On the southwest corner, abutting on Nathaniel Piper, John Barry sold a lot with a house and land to John Wainwright Sr., Aug.
 6, 1678 (Ips.
 Deeds 4: 253), who was living here when he bought the adjoining Piper lot in 1690.
 Col. Wainwright was one of the most important men of his day, Justice of the Sessions Court, Representative to the General Court in 1696 and 1698, and Justice of the Sessions Court until the year before his death at age 60 in 1708.
-The estate at his death was valued at £20,000.
+The estate at his death was valued at ÂŁ20,000.

 The Robert Coles lot